TomasHubelbauer/blender-light-box/README.md

 Remove `--background` from the command to open Blender and debug issues.
 Use the same to save a Blend file with the cards solidified in.

+## To-Do

+### Center the letters within the cards

+### Center the card chain within the line

+### Discard cards which would put the card chain over the line size

+Probably error out in the Python script.